isabelle-prover/conventions/style.md

 - Lines must not be longer than 100 characters
 - Files must not be longer thatn 1000.

+TODO: this file needs to be adapted to Isabelle.

 ### Structuring definitions and theorems ###

 Use spaces around ":" and infix operators.
 Put them before a line break rather